Azure-Samples/serverless-chat-langchainjs/docs/tutorial/03-understanding-rag.md

 1. **Textual documents:** Internal documents, analysis reports, procedure manuals, and technical documentation.
 RAG can retrieve relevant information from these documents to answer specific questions that require detailed knowledge contained therein.

 2. **Relational Databases:** Structured data such as customer records, financial transactions and inventory records.
-Although traditionally not the main focus of LLMs, by integrating RAG, ChatGPT can extract and use information from tables and databases to enrich its answers or perform specific analyses.
+Although traditionally not the main focus of LLMs, by integrating RAG, Chat Application can extract and use information from tables and databases to enrich its answers or perform specific analyses.

 3. **Social media data and customer feedback:** Comments and reviews that can be used to better understand market trends, consumer sentiment, and to answer questions related to customer service.